 Most pool pumps cost several hundred dollars.
 It is an expense necessary to maintain a swimming pool, but not one that you would want to invest in frequently or unnecessarily.
 Priming your pool pump is a prudent step that you can take to make sure you are not accidentally operating the pump dry.

 Operating a dry pump will undoubtedly lead to mechanical failure for your pump and possibly cause damage to surrounding fixtures.
-These devices are only to run when they are full of water.
+A pool pump should only run when they are full of water.